-On the Jacksonville Range Complex, the U.S. Navy estimated that 10 loggerhead sea turtles might be exposed to underwater detonations (8 during firing exercises and 2 during grenade exercises) at 177 dB re μ Pa2-s, which would be expected to elicit behavioral responses that we would classify as harassment.
-During missile and mining exercises, 6 and 1 (respectively) loggerhead sea turtles would be exposed at 182 dB re μ Pa2-s or 23 pounds per square inchmsec (psi), which corresponds to the threshold at which we would expect a temporary loss of hearing sensitivity from a single explosion.
-No loggerhead sea turtles were expected to be exposed at 205 dB re μ Pa2-s or 13 pounds psi as a result of exercises on the Jacksonville Range Complex.
+On the Jacksonville Range Complex, the U.S. Navy estimated that 10 loggerhead sea turtles might be exposed to underwater detonations during firing exercises at 177 dB re $\mu$ Pa2-s, which would be expected to elicit behavioral responses that we would classify as harassment.
+During missile exercises, 7 loggerhead sea turtles would be exposed at 182 dB re $\mu$ Pa2-s or 23 pounds per square inch-msec (psi), which corresponds to the threshold at which we would expect a temporary loss of hearing sensitivity from a single explosion.
+Another single loggerhead sea turtles would be expected to be exposed during firing excises to 205 dB re $\mu$ Pa2-s or 13 pounds psi as a result of exercises on the Jacksonville Range Complex.